microsoft/DirectXTK/Readme.txt

         Spacing overrides.
 Zero is default spacing, negative closer together, positive further apart.

+    /Sharp
+        Selects sharp antialising mode for TrueType rasterization.
+Otherwise, a smoother looking (but more blurry) antialiasing mode is used.

     /TextureFormat:<value>
         What format should the output texture be?
 Options:
             Auto